ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 <b>Thought I'd make it easy for those wanting to try out "Wifi Marauder" on the esp32 S2 mini (Purple) module in conjunction with the Flipper Zero.
 The S2 Mini is a esp32 module without blutooth.
 <br>
-This flash tool installs versions 1.2.0, 1.4.6 or 1.6.1 (Newest) of ESPMarauder by <a href=https://github.com/justcallmekoko>JustCallMeKoKo</a>.
+This flash tool installs version 1.6.2 (Newest) of ESPMarauder by <a href=https://github.com/justcallmekoko>JustCallMeKoKo</a>.
 The flasher tool also works on <a href="https://www.amazon.com/gp/product/B0C33K27QF/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1">K0R41 Mini</a> WiFi Devboard for Flipper Zero on amazon
 </b>